ashwnn/server-manager/README.md

 ## Overview

-Bepo solves the problem of managing scattered homelab services by centralizing control into a Discord interface.
+Server Manager solves the problem of managing scattered homelab services by centralizing control into a Discord interface.
 Instead of logging into multiple servers or exposing various web UIs, you can perform common maintenance tasks and checks directly from your Discord server.
 It is designed to be secure, using SSH keys for connectivity and restricting sensitive commands to authorized admin users.

 ## Features